 Radio Social, a 42,000-square-foot facility with 34 bowling lanes, lounge areas, a variety of indoor and outdoor games, two in-house dining concepts, and two bars, is open with extra safety precautions in place.
 Steps to keep you safe include temperature checks, mask wearing, cashless payment, mobile ordering, updated layout to support social distancing and sanitizing stations, and strict surface and equipment sanitization.

-The Sam Patch Tour Boat is back at its Erie Canal dock in Schoen Place in Pittsford, NY for its 2020 boating season.
+The Sam Patch Tour Boat is back at its Erie Canal dock in Schoen Place in Pittsford, NY with tours available for its 2021 boating season.